Neogeoakb/jamesnewbrain/content/posts/how-to-host-pelican-github-vps-blog.md

         $ sudo tiger
         $ sudo less /var/log/tiger/security.report.*

-## V. Install Git

-Install git, you'll configure it to pull from github later

-    :::bash
-    # on REMOTE:
-    $ sudo aptitude install git-core

-## VI.
-Set up basic Python environment on REMOTE (Python, pip, virtualenv)

-This is going to be a pretty similar procedure to our setup on our LOCAL machine, the difference being that we will use the `requirements.txt` file generated by `pip freeze` so that our Python `virtualenv` on our REMOTE server matches that of our development environment.

-1. Install python (Ubuntu 12.04 already has 2.7.3 installed)

-2. Install pip (and python-dev headers in case we will be compiling any python libraries that need them)

-        :::bash
-    	# on REMOTE:
-    	$ sudo aptitude install python-pip python-dev

-3. Install virtualenv

-        :::bash
-    	# on REMOTE:
-    	$ sudo pip install virtualenv

-4. Now we stop for now, as our folder hierarchy and `requirements.txt` file will be synced with GitHub, which we will be bringing over in a later step in this procedure.

-## VII.
-Set up nginx on VPS (web server to publish your website to the internet)
+## V. Set up nginx on VPS (web server to publish your website to the internet)

 Check out this [DigitalOcean tutorial] [do_nginx] for reference.